openzipkin/zipkin-finagle/README.md

 Sometimes labels used in Finagle do not match the intent of the Zipkin service name.
 If your traces or dependency graph looks incorrect, set the flag `zipkin.localServiceName`.
-This will ignore any of the labels set by servers or clients with the consistent value you supply.
+This will ignore any of the labels set by servers.
+In clients, the `ServiceName` recorded by Finagle will be moved to `span.remoteEndpoint.serviceName` in Zipkin under the assumption that it was intended to name the remote host.

 ## Configuration